 Tax Cut Permanence

 In December 2017, the Tax Cuts and Jobs Act was signed into law, resulting in major beneficial changes for businesses.
 Included in the provisions were substantial reductions in the corporate and pass-through tax rates, a doubling of the estate tax exemption threshold, and full immediate expensing of HVAC equipment purchases for businesses.
-The issue here is that the individual-side provisions like the pass-through tax rate reduction and raised estate tax threshold have an expiration date and are set to sunset in 2025.
+The tax code changes affecting the individual side of the tax code including the deduction for pass-through businesses and increased estate tax threshold are set to expire December 31, 2025.

 Tariffs & Trade